-1.1.
-INTRODUCTION
+1.1 Introduction

-The Winter Mountain Leader scheme enables experienced mountain walkers to lead groups in mountainous country of the United Kingdom and Ireland in winter conditions.
+The Winter Mountain Leader qualification enables experienced mountain walkers to lead groups in mountainous country of the United Kingdom and Ireland in winter conditions.

-Since its introduction in 1965 the scheme has achieved widespread recognition by education authorities, youth organisations and individuals for ensuring technical competence.
-The scheme is operated on behalf of Mountain Training by Mountain Training Scotland and the qualification is valid throughout the UK and Ireland even though all training and assessment courses are run in Scotland by Mountain Training Scotland approved providers.
+Since its introduction in 1965 the qualification has achieved widespread recognition by education authorities, youth organisations and individuals for ensuring technical competence.
+Operated on behalf of Mountain Training by Mountain Training Scotland and the qualification is valid throughout the UK and Ireland, although all training and assessment courses are conducted in Scotland by approved providers.

 Personal proficiency training is not provided by Mountain Training Scotland.
-Hopeful Winter Mountain Leaders seeking personal proficiency training so that they can gain the required experience for registration for the scheme are advised to seek instruction from a qualified Winter Mountaineering and Climbing Instructor or British Mountain Guide.
+Hopeful Winter Mountain Leaders seeking personal proficiency training to gain the required experience for registration requirements are advised to seek instruction from a qualified Winter Mountaineering and Climbing Instructor or British Mountain Guide.